wendellpiez/oscal-xslt/validation_field-testing/readme.md

 The authors and contributors to Saxon and Morgana starting with Michael Kay (Saxon), Achim Berndzen (Morgana) and Norman Walsh and the XProc community (XProc) are owed acknowledgement for making this possible.

-### Refresh schemas and converters
+### Refresh OSCAL schemas and converters

-OSCAL catalog schemas (XSD and JSON Schema) should be downloaded into the `lib` directory.

-Additionally, converter XSLTs for the verson of OSCAL can be very useful for aligning JSON and XML versions of the samples.

-Scripts `refresh-catalog-schemas.sh` and `refresh-catalog-converters.sh` perform these updates from the OSCAL repository.
+As noted, OSCAL catalog converter XSLTs and schemas can be copied onto the local system for secure use by running the pipeline `GRAB-OSCAL.xp3`.
+Unless you have made adjustments to your pipelines to relax their dependencies, regard this as a prerequisite for running them.

 ### Configuration